CaseyClarke/Obsidian-Files/MATH 127/MATH 127 - Assignment 10 - linear transformation.md

 	Scalar multiplication is preserved
 	$QED$

-	It is neither one-to-one or onto as the kernel is non trivial and the 0 entry in the matrix immediately excludes a large part of the codomain
+	It is one-to-one but not onto as the kernel is trivial and the 0 entry in the matrix immediately excludes a large part of the codomain

 <div style="page-break-after: always; visibility: hidden">\pagebreak</div>